ropensci-archive/Rclean/joss/paper.md

 Although the workflow described is impactful, we see promise in extending it to interface with other clean code and reproducibility tools.
-One example is the `reprex` package, which provides a simple API for sharing reproducible examples.
-Another possibility is to help transition scripts to function, package and workflow creation and refactoring via toolboxes like `drake`. `Rclean` could provide a reliable way to extract parts of a larger script that would be piped to a simplified reproducible example, in the case of `reprex`, or, since it can isolate the code from inputs to one or more outputs, be used to extract all of the components needed to write one or more functions that would be a part of a package or workflow, as is the goal of `drake`.
+One example is the `reprex` package, which provides a simple API for sharing reproducible examples (Bryan et al. 2019).
+Another possibility is to help transition scripts to function, package and workflow creation and refactoring via toolboxes like `drake` (Landau 2020). `Rclean` could provide a reliable way to extract parts of a larger script that would be piped to a simplified reproducible example, in the case of `reprex`, or, since it can isolate the code from inputs to one or more outputs, be used to extract all of the components needed to write one or more functions that would be a part of a package or workflow, as is the goal of `drake`.

 To conclude, we hope that `Rclean` makes writing scientific software easier for the R community.
 We look forward to feedback and help with